stevedonovan/gentle-intro/object-orientation.md

 trait ShowTell: Show + Location {}
 ```

-The last trait simply combines our two distinct traits into one, although it can specify
+The last trait simply combines our two distinct traits into one, although it could specify
 other methods.

 Things now proceed as before: